John-Brandon/PBR-Tier-System/README.md

 Wade, P.R.
 2002.
 A Bayesian stock assessment of the eastern Pacific gray whale using abundance and harvest data from 1967-1996.
 J. Cet.
 Res.
 Manage.
 4: 85-98.

 Wade, P.R. and DeMaster, D. P. 1999.
 Determining the optimimum interval for abundance surveys.
-Marin Mammal Survey and Assessment Methods, Garner *et al. (eds)*.
+Marine Mammal Survey and Assessment Methods, Garner *et al. (eds)*.
 Balkema, Rotterdam

 ---------------------------